smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-scripting.md

 from a source member command line).
 Using this technique, there is no limit the level of nested scripts.

-- The STRMLTJOB command will always reset the job\'s LDA (IBM i Local Data Area) content if there is an LDA image registered with the SCRIPT name specified in the STRMLTJOB command.
+- The STRMLTJOB command will always reset the job's LDA (IBM i Local Data Area) content if there is an LDA image registered with the SCRIPT name specified in the STRMLTJOB command.
 It also finds and applies any Type-L Dynamic Variable changes to the LDA after that